TrickyNekro/OpenLabStick/README.md

 During the pandemic a lot of us had to leave spaces like schools, offices, laboratories behind and of course<br>
 <b>all the nice equipment that is available in those!!!</b> That´s exactly what this projects aim to alleviate!

-This is not going to replace your +5k$ Scope or ten times as much Spectrum Analyzer or even your lab power supply!
+This is not going to replace your +5k$ Scope or ten times as much Spectrum Analyzer or even your lab power supply! <br>
-But it can enable people who are now only beginning to develop code, learn electronics and / or robotics, to have access to a system that can give them:
+But it can enable people who are now only beginning to develop code, learn electronics and / or robotics, <br>
+to have access to a system that can give them:

   - An up to 20V I²C programmable power supply.